tupolevn/assignment/README.md

 	b.
 How do you avoid duplicating code or introducing unneeded overhead?
 		Since behaviors are modeled separately, we can easily associate swim behavior to Dolphin objects without duplicating code.

+# Answer - Question D

+### D. Model animals that change their behavior over time

+##### 1. Can you model a butterfly?
+	a.
+A butterfly can fly
+	b.
+A butterfly does not make a sound

+	Please find the implementation for this in the code.